picheli20/contacts-crud/README.md

 # ContactsCrud

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.
+You can check the live application here: https://contacts-crud.herokuapp.com/

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run serve` for a dev server.
+It will run the backend and frontend servers at once.
+If you want to run separetly, just do:

+### Frontend

+Run `npm run serve:fe` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Backend

+Run `npm run serve:be` for a dev server.
+Navigate to `http://localhost:4000/`.

 ## Code scaffolding